The Complete Guide to Maze

 Maze is intuitive and easy to use so the whole team can get onboard.
 We created this guide as a reference point for you to make sure you’re making the most out of Maze and getting to valuable insights as quickly as possible.

-As Maze is built for a range of different use cases, the project type you choose will vary depending on your goal and what assets you may or may not be working with.
+As Maze is built for a range of different use cases, the tests you create will vary depending on your goal, where you are in the process and what assets you may or may not be working with.
+That’s why Projects act like folders, where you can add multiple mazes for every use case.

 You can create and run user tests in Maze, with or without a prototype.

-The Maze User Testing project type is for those who have a wireframe or prototype they’d like to test.
-You can import the prototype into Maze and set missions to test usability, IA, and more.
+You can import the prototype into your Mission Block to test usability, IA, and more.
 Maze supports Figma, InVision, Adobe XD, Marvel and Sketch prototypes.

 Maze building blocks